-Some people believe what you eat or drink can affect acne.
-Dairy products and foods such as carbohydrates that increase blood sugar levels may play a part in triggering acne, but researchers aren’t convinced that there is a strong connection.
+Some people believe that what you eat or drink can affect acne.
+Dairy products and foods that increase blood sugar levels, such as carbohydrates, may play a part in triggering acne, but researchers aren’t convinced that there’s a strong connection.

 Because of their dark color, blackheads are easy to spot on the skin.
-They’re slightly raised, although they are not painful because they are not inflamed like pimples.
+They’re slightly raised, although they aren’t painful because they aren’t inflamed like pimples.
 Pimples form when bacteria invade the blockage in the hair follicle, causing redness and inflammation.

 Many acne medications are available at drug and grocery stores without a prescription.
 These medications are available in cream, gel, and pad form and are put directly on your skin.
 The drugs contain ingredients such as salicylic acid, benzoyl peroxide, and resorcinol.
 They work by killing bacteria, drying excess oil, and forcing the skin to shed dead skin cells.

 If OTC treatment doesn’t improve your acne, your doctor may suggest that you use stronger prescription medications.
 Medications that contain vitamin A keep plugs from forming in the hair follicles and promote more rapid turnover of skin cells.
 These medications are applied directly to your skin and can include tretinoin, tazarotene, or adapalene.

-Dermatologists, who are doctors specializing in skin care, use a special instrument called a round loop extractor to remove the plug causing the blackhead.
+Dermatologists or specially trained skin care professionals use a special instrument called a round loop extractor to remove the plug causing the blackhead.
 After a small opening is made in the plug, the doctor applies pressure with the extractor to remove the clog.

-During microdermabrasion, a doctor or skin care professional uses a special instrument that contains a rough surface to sand out the top layers of your skin.
+During microdermabrasion, a doctor or skin care professional uses a special instrument that contains a rough surface to sand the top layers of your skin.
 Sanding the skin removes clogs that cause blackheads.

-Chemical peels also remove clogs and get rid of dead skins cells that contribute to blackheads.
+Chemical peels also remove clogs and get rid of the dead skins cells that contribute to blackheads.
 During a peel, a strong chemical solution is applied to the skin.
 Over time, the top layers of the skin peel off, revealing smoother skin underneath.
-Mild peels are available over-the-counter, while stronger peels are performed by dermatologists or other skincare professionals.
+Mild peels are available over the counter, while stronger peels are performed by dermatologists or other skincare professionals.